DSpace/RestContract/statistics.md

 # Collecting user interactions
 [Back to the list of all defined endpoints](endpoints.md)

-## Views endpoint
+## View events endpoint
-**POST /api/statistics/views**
+**POST /api/statistics/viewevents**

 To track a page view, make an HTTP POST request to this endpoint.

-The sections below describe the parameters for a page view request.
+The sections below describe the parameters for a page view event.
 All other information about the interaction can be derived from the request itself.

 ### Required Parameters
 - `targetId`: The id of the object the user viewed